This document describes how to submit (turn in) your homework assignments. To submit your homework files, follow these steps:

 - Author: After the label Author: put your name on the first line of the file.
 I may deduct points from your assignment score if you do not use your name.

 - Email: Your preferred email contact address.

-- Projects Partner: Your partner for the programming projects, which starts with assignment 3.
+- Pair-Programming Partner: Your partner for the homework projects, starting with assignment 3.
 Please do NOT record partner names for in-class exercises in the README.txt file.

 - OS: Operating system of the computer you work on, such as Windows Mac OS X, Linux, etc..

 - Status: Your assessment of how complete is your assignment.
 Say "completed" if the assignment is done.
 Otherwise, describe the current state of the assignment.
 Claiming you are done when you are not, or not accurately describing the status, may reduce your score even further.

 - Files: Name of each file submitted followed by a brief description.

 - Hours spent: Record the estimated hours you spent on the homework assignment (not the work you do in class).
 Use decimal numbers only, such as